-- Prepare a written request including:

-- Your name(s) and signature(s) of all account owners

-- Your account number

-- The Fund name and class

-- The dollar amount or number of shares you want to sell

-- How and where to send the redemption proceeds
+- Prepare a written request including: - Your name(s) and signature(s) of all account owners - Your account number - The Fund name and class - The dollar amount or number of shares you want to sell - How and where to send the redemption proceeds

-- Obtain a Medallion signature guarantee (if required).
+Obtain a Medallion signature guarantee (if a required).

-- Obtain other documentation (if required).
+• Obtain other documentation (if required).

-- Mail us your request and documentation.
+• Mail us your request and documentation.

-Regular Mail:Overnight Delivery:Liberty Street FundsLiberty Street FundsP.O.
-Box 2175235 West Galena StreetMilwaukee, WI 53201-2175Milwaukee, WI 53212
+Regular Mail: Overnight Delivery:

+Liberty Street Funds Liberty Street Funds

+P.O.
+Box 2175 235 West Galena Street

+Milwaukee, Wisconsin 53201-2175 Milwaukee, Wisconsin 53212

-The Fund does not consider the U.S. Postal Service or other independent delivery services to be its agents.
+The Fund does not consider the U.S. Postal Set rvice or other independent delivery services to be its agents.

 By Wire or ACH

-- Wire or ACH redemptions are only available if your redemption is for \$5,000 (except for systematic withdrawals) or more and you did not decline wire or ACH redemption privileges on your account application. - Call us with your request (unless you declined telephone redemption privileges on your account application) (See "By Telephone") or - Mail us your request (See "By Mail").
+withdrawals) or more and you did not decli Call us with your request (unless you declin (See "By Telephone") or Mail us your request (See "By Mail"). e if your redemption is for \$5,000 (except for systematic ne wire or ACH redemption privileges on your account application. ed telephone redemption privileges on your account application)

 By Telephone

-- Call us with your request (unless you declined telephone redemption privileges on your account application).

-- Provide the following information:

-- Your account number

-- Exact name(s) in which the account is registered

-- Additional form of identification

-- Redemption proceeds will be:

-- Mailed to you or

-- Electronically credited to your account at the financial institution identified on your account application.
+Provide the following information: Your account number Exact name(s) in which the account is regonal to the exact name of identification Redemption proceeds will be: Mailed to you or Electronically credited to your account at the exact name of the exact name of ed telephone redemption privileges on your account application). gistered t the financial institution identified on your account application.

 Systematically

-- Complete the systematic withdrawal section of the application. - Attach a voided check to your application. - Mail us your completed application signed by all account owners. - Redemption proceeds will be: - Mailed to you or - Electronically credited to your account at the financial institution identified on your account application.
+Complete the systematic withdrawal section Attach a voided check to your application.
+Mail us your completed application signed I Redemption proceeds will be: Mailed to you or

+• Electronically credited to your account at the financial institution identified on your account application.